-Between December 2001 and August 2004, there was a period of intense political and social turmoil involving groups that opposed and those that supported the Government.
-In May 2003, the Government and opposition groups signed an agreement that established a constitutional solution to the political instability facing Venezuela in the form of a potential referendum on the rule of President Chávez.
+Beginning in December 2001, there was a period of intense political and social turmoil involving groups that opposed and those that supported the Government.
+In April 2002, a group of high-ranking military officers effected a brief coup d'etat, and in December 2002, a business federation led a nation-wide work stoppage that lasted two months and crippled oil production.
+Although the December 2002 work stoppage failed to achieve its primary objective of removing President Chávez from power, the Government and opposition groups signed an agreement in May 2003 that established a constitutional solution to the political instability facing Venezuela in the form of a potential referendum on the rule of President Chávez.
 On August 15, 2004, a recall referendum was held in which approximately 59% of the votes cast were against recalling President Chávez.